ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    protocol extensions, when used, are also not optional.
 This includes TSIG [RFC2845], OPT [RFC6891], and SIG(0) [RFC2931].

-   %%% third time the bulk of this paragraph is repated Glue records are added to the parent zone as part of the delegation process for a domain whose nameservers are contained within the domain itself.
-   Servers are expected to return available glue records in referrals.
-   If message size constraints prevent the inclusion of glue records in a UDP response, the server MUST set the TC flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.
-This document clarifies that expectation.

-Andrews, et al.          Expires 10 January 2022                [Page 3]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional    July 2021

 1.1.
 Reserved Words

    The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

+Andrews, et al.          Expires 11 January 2022                [Page 3]

+Internet-DrafGlue In DNS Referral Responses Is Not Optional    July 2021

 2. Modifications to RFC1034